PooseUnPoose/Projects/README.md

-This is a Github Repo for all the school projects I do at UFV
+This is a Github Repo for all the school projects I do.